shayqn/transcribe/README.md

 # Transcribe Meeting

 A local Python script to transcribe and diarize meetings from video/audio files.
-This tool uses **Faster-Whisper** for fast transcription and **SpeechBrain** for speaker diarization.
+This tool uses **Faster-Whisper** for fast transcription and **pyannote.audio** for speaker diarization.
 It outputs clean, timestamped text and a structured JSON file for easy review, summarization, or integration with LLMs.

 ## Features